cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

   Error = 0.00291959
 ```

-Lets plot the resulting exponential on the data.
+We will plot the resulting exponential on top of the data.
 Notice that the value of $\hat{\alpha}$ is used for the exponential.

 ```c++
 expo.plotOn(plot);